nkashyap14/Zettelkasen/Zettelkasten/Number of One Bits.md

 #### Important Subdetails

 - Solution one involves us just modding by 2 and bits are in base 2 format anyways as such we are always grabbing that first 1 digit.
 Its either going to be 0 or 1 so we are basically incrementing res by 1 each time we have a 1 in the first bit and then we remove that bit by shifting n by 1
 - Solution 2 involves just removing 1 from the number.
-This removes one bit each time.
-So therefore the amount of times you can subtract 1 and run a logical and on the number and once it ='s 0 represents the amount of bits you have in the number
+When you subtract 1 from a number in binary all the bits after the rightmost 1 get flipped while the rightmost 1 becomes 0
+	- All the left bits remain unchanged.
+No effect on the bits on the right because we know we are &'ing and they were flipped so a 1 and 0 or 0 and 1 will always and to 0
+	- So you apply it k times when there are k 1 bits.
+Each time clears all the bits up to the right most bit by flipping all bits to the right of it.
+	  This is called Brian Kernighan's algorithm

 #### Runtime of Optimal Solution